Tearsheet

 AI Analysis | Feedback

-Joseph F. Basile, III is a third-generation developer and general contractor with over a decade of experience in construction and development, land acquisition, and other entrepreneurial ventures.
-He founded JFB Construction & Development Inc. in 2014 and has overseen its growth since inception.
-Mr. Basile has extensive experience in land acquisition and development, including retail centers, multifamily properties, and office buildings.
-He is also involved with other business ventures such as laundromats, franchise ventures, and private lending.
-As of January 2025, Mr. Basile sold half of his ownership interest in Loose Cannon LLC and The Laundry Tub LLC.
-He continues to own and manage Capo 7 LLC, Aura Commercial, LLC, and Loose Cannon, LLC, which are real estate holding companies.
-He also beneficially owns The Laundry Tub LLC, Basile Aviation LLC, and Basile Hospitality LLC, and co-manages Rare Capital Partners LLC through Basile Family Investments LLC.
+Joseph Frank Basile III is a third-generation developer and general contractor with over a decade of experience in construction and development, land acquisition, and other entrepreneurial ventures.
+He founded JFB Construction & Development Inc. in 2014 and has overseen the company's growth from its inception.
+Mr. Basile has extensive experience in land acquisition and development, with multiple properties owned and in the development phase, including retail centers, multifamily properties, and office buildings.
+He is involved with other business ventures such as laundromats, franchise ventures, and private lending.
+Mr. Basile also owns and manages several real estate holding companies and beneficially owns entities related to aviation and hospitality.

-Ruben Calderon, a New York native, graduated from Baruch College in NYC.
-He initially worked for a corporate accounting firm before opening his own accounting firm in 2008.
-He built his practice to serve over 5,000 personal and business clients.
-In 2020, Mr. Calderon sold his business and relocated to Florida.
+Ruben Calderon, born in New York, graduated from Baruch College in NYC.
+He worked for a corporate accounting firm shortly after graduating before opening his own accounting firm in 2008, which he grew to serve over 5,000 personal and business clients.
+Mr. Calderon has demonstrated confidence in JFB's long-term strategy and growth potential through personal stock purchases.

 Bill Dyer is a seasoned leader with over 30 years of experience in the development and construction industry.
-He possesses a strong background in real estate development, civil engineering, and general contracting, having overseen major projects and guided teams nationwide.
+He has a strong background in real estate development, civil engineering, and general contracting, having overseen major projects and guided teams across multiple sectors nationwide.
 Before becoming COO of JFB Construction Holdings, Mr. Dyer held senior leadership roles with several respected firms, where he directed large-scale development initiatives and managed operations, budgets, and strategic growth.

-Jesus Rolon was appointed Chief Construction Officer, effective May 5, 2025.
-He is a professional with over 25 years of experience in the construction industry, with a background in developing quick-service restaurants, retail spaces, health and fitness facilities, and national franchises.
+Jesus Rolon was appointed as Chief Construction Officer effective May 5, 2025.
+He brings extensive experience and bilingual skills to the role, with a deep understanding of commercial construction and corporate franchise requirements.
 Prior to joining JFB Construction, Mr. Rolon served as the Director of Design and Construction at Planet Fitness Corporate, where he managed a $44 million capital expenditure budget and oversaw the expansion of corporate club locations.
-His experience also includes roles as a Senior Project Manager at Save A Lot Food stores, where he supervised over 100 construction projects, and a Project Management role for an Applebee's franchise at Specialty Restaurant Development.
+His experience also includes roles as a Senior Project Manager at Save A Lot Food stores and a Project Manager at Specialty Restaurant Development for an Applebee's franchise.
+Mr. Rolon holds a degree in computer-aided drafting and design and is a certified draftsman and a State Certified Building Contractor in Florida.

 AI Analysis | Feedback